its-ericjones/wistia-downloader/README.md

 - Save them locally with organized filenames
 - Eventually, I added support for auto-numbering, optional suffixes (e.g., 2.1 - Introduction.mp4), and even the option of merging the videos into a single file using ffmpeg.

-If you're curious to see the documentation for this, check it out here: [documentation.md](./documentation.md).
+If you're curious to see the documentation for this script, check it out here: [documentation.md](./documentation.md).

 ---